 In this case, the content is delivered to the 5GMSu Application Provider through M2u.

-Open issue 3: Egest protocols
+c) Open issue 3: Egest protocols

-TS 26.512 Table 8.1-1 defines the ingest protocols at M2d.
+TS 26.512 [16] Table 8.1-1 defines the ingest protocols at M2d.
 But the egest protocols for M2u are not defined.
 One possibility is use already defined ingest protocols also as possible egest protocols.
 However, it must be investigated whether the current definitions of these protocols are adequate for egest.